JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: TeamAxiom
 * Team members
-  * MEMBER1
+  * Andrew Renner
   * MEMBER2
   * MEMBER3
   * MEMBER4

 ## Executive Summary

-This is a summary of the project.
+This project is to make software that will assist the humanitarian and pets charity with their work collecting donations and other useful codes.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most